sourcegraph/about/content/blogposts/2022/code-intelligence-platform.md

 <p style={{marginBottom:0}}>If you reduce the complexity of your codebase (such as by improving dev tooling or refactoring code), you (or your boss) will be unable to resist the temptation to increase complexity by the same amount elsewhere, usually in the form of new features.</p>
 </blockquote>

-{/* Some posts about the law of conservation of complexity have a stricter and more pessimistic interpretation of it, that no dev tooling can ever decrease complexity.
+{/* Some of those other linked posts about the law of conservation of complexity have a stricter and more pessimistic interpretation of it, that no dev tooling can ever decrease complexity.
 For example, if you switch from the hackiest build scripts ever to a Makefile, then you have not decreased complexity, only buried it in `make`.
 I disagree.
 I think you have actually eliminated complexity in your build process, but again, you'll be unable to resist the temptation to increase complexity by the same amount elsewhere. */}

 #### Better dev tools lead to better software